French frigate Clorinde (1808)

-Clorinde was a 40-gun Pallas-class frigate of the French Navy, designed by Sané.
-The British Royal Navy captured her in 1814 and renamed her HMS Aurora.
-After 19 years as a coal hulk she was broken up in 1851.
+Clorinde was a 40-gun Pallas-class frigate of the French Navy designed by Jacques-Noël Sané.
+The Royal Navy captured her in 1814 and renamed her HMS Aurora.
+After serving 19 years as a coal hulk she was eventually broken up in 1851.

 French frigate

 From June 1809, she was stationed with the 16-gun Milan and the 38-gun Renommée.
 In September, she sailed with Renommée, Loire, and Seine to Guadeloupe.

 On 13 December, she and Renommée captured HMS Junon.

 On 15 December 1809, Clorinde ran aground, and freed herself by dropping guns and ammunition overboard.

 She took part in the action of 20 May 1811, fought off Madagascar, and returned to Brest.
 Captain Jacques Saint-Cricq was found guilty of failing to properly support his commodore.
 Saint-Cricq was demoted of rank, expelled from the Legion of Honour, and sentenced to three years in prison.